marcduiker/azure-functions-university/lessons/http.md

     > ❔ __Question__ Is the outcome as expected?

+## Homework

+Ready to get hands-on?
+Checkout the [homework assignment for this lesson](../homework/http_resume-api.md).

 ## More info

 For more info about the HTTP Trigger have a look at the official [Azure Functons HTTP Trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) documentation.